Monday, November 3, 2025

 If you experience burnout, you won't be able to support your team when they need it most.
 You need a clear head for strategic decisions, along with an abundance of patience and empathy, to deal with charged emotions from the team and customers.

-How to handle emotional overload when working in complaint teams
+How to handle the high emotional toll of complaint work

 For deeper practice on vulnerable customers and better conversations, you may find these guides useful: